mdwelker10/discord-bot-aigis/README.md

 2. The playlist must be public.
 3. The playlist must have at least 35 songs.
 This is to promote diversity in what songs are chosen.
 Aigis will not check for duplicate song entries though.
 If a playlist has 35 songs, is added, and then songs are removed to make it less than 35 songs, the playlist will be removed from rotation.

-**NOTE:** Adding and removing a playlist from the Song of the Day list are currently **privileged commands**.
-That is, only users with the role ID set in `/setup` can execute them.
-This is to prevent random people in the server from tampering with the rotation.
-- These are currently the only privileged commands Aigis has

 ### Playlist IDs
 To identify playlists, Spotify has an internal ID system.
 That is how playlists need to be referred to when using them in commands.
 To get a playlist's ID, copy the link as if you were going to share it.
 The link should be something like: